 If you don’t want to invest just yet, and you have a couple thousand dollars that you don’t need within the next year or two, a CD could be a great way to earn some extra interest.
 Most banks offer CDs and give special rates based on your account balance with the bank.

-There are plenty of perks to sticking with your normal bank when seeking financial products.
+There are plenty of perks to sticking with your normal bank when seeking banking or financial products.
 Now you have a good overview of what most banks offer!
 Do you bank with multiple institutions?
 Do you get perks or special rates from your bank?
 Post a reply comment below to share!